open-edge-platform/edge-workloads-and-benchmarks/setup/drivers/README.md

 # Compute Driver Installation Scripts

-GPU and NPU compute drivers validated for Edge Workloads and Benchmarks performance reproducibility.
+Intel has validated the GPU and NPU compute drivers in terms of performance reproducibility, for Edge Workloads and Benchmarks.

 ## Usage